AlexisFavre/Nios-II-CPU/README.md

 # VHDL Processor

-Done by Diogo Valdivieso Damasio Da Costa & Théo Houle,
+Done by Alexis Favre & Augustin Allard

 Implemented basic CPU (not pipelined) to be programmed on FPGA board.